FirstStreet/fsf_api_access_python/README.md

     ```sh
     pip install .\fsf_api_access_python\.
     ```
 7. The project is now setup and can be ran.
-See below for details on how to extract flood data products from the API
+Create a new python script `my_script.py` and see below for details on how to extract flood data products from the API.
     ```sh
     Example File Structure:

     .
+    ├── fsf_api_access_python.
-    ├── fsf_api_access_python
+    ├── venv
     ├── my_script.py

 ## Intializing Client